gunjandatta/blog/_posts/2023/2023-01-11-trigger-flow-from-js.md

 **Trigger Flow (Other Cloud Environments)**

 We will update the api-version and send a POST request to trigger the flow.
+Since this works in both commercial and other cloud environments, I recommend that you update the api-version to be safe.

 ```js
 var flowUrl = flowInfo.properties.flowTriggerUri.split('?')[0] + "?api-version=2016-11-01";